Home > What We Do > Government Program Fraud > Cyber Security Fraud

 What is the Civil Cyber-Fraud Initiative?

 Cyber fraud poses a risk to businesses, national security, and taxpayers.
 On October 6, 2021, the Department of Justice introduced the Civil Cyber-Fraud Initiative (Initiative) to combat cyber fraud.
 The Initiative emphasizes civil enforcement to hold government contractors accountable for failing to meet cybersecurity standards or failing to report cybersecurity incidents and breaches.
-This ensures that sensitive government information is protected taxpayer dollars are used appropriately.
+This ensures that sensitive government information is adequately protected and that taxpayer dollars are used appropriately.

 The Initiative empowers whistleblowers to file lawsuits against entities or individuals endangering U.S. information by providing deficient cybersecurity products or services, misrepresenting cybersecurity practices, or violating monitoring and reporting obligations.
 In addition, the Initiative offers a powerful incentive for whistleblowers.
 Whistleblowers may receive up to 30% of the government’s financial recovery in successful cyber security fraud lawsuits.
 Reporting cyber fraud aids the government in addressing leaked sensitive material, recovering misappropriated funds, and informing businesses of breaches.